Setting Up a Website

 with your actual hostname.

-Here are some sample web applications you can configure:
+Here are some sample web applications you can install:

 Name | Type |